jehon/infrastructure/Readme.md

 - -- Do not install packages dependencies
 - -- Do not install Scripts
 - !! run as root
-- !! may install stuff as user only on offline
+- !! configure user if can be done by files only
 - ==> servers + laptop dev

 ### Ansible > jehon_basis